chrismphilp/AutoInject/README.md

 auto_inject_script
 ```

-These commands MUST BE RUN from the inner
+These commands MUST BE RAN from the inner

 ```
 /AutoInject